stends2001/survstat_datascraper/README.md

 This project automates the download and processing of disease surveillance data from the Robert Koch Institute (RKI).
 Using Selenium, it downloads data for specified diseases and years, organized by week and German administrative districts (Kreise).
 The data is then processed and harmonized using regional identification codes.

+For a walkthrough of the pipleine in this rep, have a look at *Extracting_survstat_data.ipynb*, in src.

 ## Features

 - **Automated Data Collection**: Downloads disease data from SurvStat@RKI for multiple diseases and years